 Initially, we determined if the high abundance male-only k-mers were consistently elevated in a large region of the genome.
-To do this, we extracted contigs containing five or more k-mers from the A1 assembly (Joslin et al., in prep) containing five or more k-mers.
-The A1 assembly was used to acquire contigs with moderate contiguity compared to the final reference genome (Table 2.4).
+To do this, we extracted contigs containing five or more k-mers from the A1 version of the delta smelt assembly (Joslin et al., in prep).
+We used the A1 assembly to acquire contigs with moderate contiguity compared to the final reference genome (Table 2.4).
 Because we scaled down the number of hashes to 1/1,000 in the sourmash compute step, each selected contig was expected to have a minimum length of roughly 5,000 bp.
 We compared the abundance of female-only and male-only k-mers found within contigs and took the median abundance of k-mers within every contig to find the given contig’s abundance in each sex.
 Lastly, we compared the female contig abundance to the male contig abundance and isolated the male-only contigs to compile a “putative Y” subset of sequences for further validation.

-To test our results, we ran a depth analysis on reads contained within the putative Y reads.
-First, we filtered the putative Y contigs which entirely aligned to one location within the male reference genome using a stringent end-to-end alignment in bowtie2 (Langmead & Salzberg, 2012).
-Next, we filtered for alignment depth information at loci where both putative Y contigs and RAD-sequencing reads aligned to the male reference genome using the software BEDtools (Quinlan & Hall, 2010).
+W ran a depth analysis on reads contained within the putative Y reads to look for RAD-tags which confirm the presence of male-specific sequences in individuals beyond the single female and male samples used in our k-mer analysis.
+First, we filtered the putative Y contigs which entirely aligned to one location within the male reference genome using a stringent end-to-end alignment in bowtie2 v2.5.0 (Langmead & Salzberg, 2012).
+Next, we filtered for alignment depth information at loci where both putative Y contigs and RAD-sequencing reads aligned to the male reference genome using the software BEDtools v2.29.2 (Quinlan & Hall, 2010).
 After obtaining depth information across all putative Y regions, we ran the same depth analysis described above.